Contact our corporate or local offices directly.

 When checked (default setting), the NEXUS Server PLS will automatically generate a user account that corresponds to the server sign in account.
 So if a user signs in to, say, the

-LicenseServer server using its registered
+LicenseServer server using the registered

 If the Automatic user creation option is unchecked, the server user account (

-Frank) will not be able to connect to the PLS (and therefore available licenses) unless the corresponding
+Trevor) will not be able to connect to the PLS (and therefore available licenses) unless the corresponding

-server_name:user_name account already exists.
+user_name server_name account already exists.
 In the majority of circumstances this option should be enabled.
 The exception might be where the server Administrator wishes to predetermine which NEXUS Server user accounts may be used to connect to the server when in No Authentication mode.

-In addition, the NEXUS Server PLS will automatically generate a user account (set to the user's Windows Account Name) if a User connects through the Setup Private License Server feature in Altium design software, rather than signing in to the NEXUS Server – note that the generated user name is in a different format to that described immediately above.
+In addition, the NEXUS Server PLS will automatically generate a user account (set to the user's Windows Account Name) if a User connects through the Setup Private License Server feature in Altium design software, rather than signing in to the NEXUS Server – note that the generated User name is in a different format to that described immediately above.
 See Licensing without Server sign in below.

 ► See the Existing User section for a summary table of server User profile types.